THAMIZH-ARASU/Intel-8085-Microprocessor-Simulator/README.md

    ```
    GROQ_API_KEY=your_api_key_here
    ```
-3. **Use the Features**: Access via menu bar or quick access buttons
+3. **Use the Features**: Click "🤖 AI Tools" button to open the comprehensive AI Tools Panel

 ### **📖 What You'll Get from Each Feature**